-Due to the collegiate break between Summer A and B sessions, Regional Transit System (RTS) will have impacts to its service between Saturday, June 22 and Sunday, June 30, 2013.
+Due to the Thanksgiving holiday, Regional Transit System (RTS) will have impacts to its service between Wednesday, November 26 and Friday, November 28, 2012.
+Reduced service will occur Wednesday; there will be no service on Thursday and Sunday service on Friday.
 Please see below for more information.

 Be assured that we run all scheduled routes even though buses may not be shown on the Gator Locator system.
 Please call our Customer Service line at (352) 334-2600 to verify routes are running.
 We apologize for any inconvenience.

 How To Ride